15 Tips for Getting Book Publicity

 You’re using the media to reach people who should be interested in your book, so you need to approach the right mediathe outlets that cater to your end-user, i.e. readers.
 No book is right for everyone, for media or readers.
 Clearly define your audience so that you’re approaching the right media that cater to that audience.

 For interviews on radio, television, and podcasts—offer book giveaways.
-Guest bookers and producers love to use guests who will give some books away as part of their interview.
+Guest bookers and producers love to use guests who will give some books away as part of their interviews.
 Giveaways prompt call-ins to shows, spark listener questions, and they’re a great way to generate interest in your book.
-Giving away books to people who call in to a show often makes others believe the book must be special.
+Giving away books to people who call into a show often makes others believe the book must be special.

 6. Craft a Quality Press Release